thandozulu/investments-api/README.md

-# Automated Withdrawals REST API
+# Automated Investment Withdrawals REST API
+(Having fun with ORMS and stuff)

-Automated Withdrawals is a Spring Boot REST API that enables investors to automate their withdrawal requests for their financial products.
+This is a Spring Boot REST API that enables investors to automate their withdrawal requests for their financial products.
 This application streamlines the process, allowing investors to easily manage their withdrawals with confidence.

 ## Features

 - Secure and efficient withdrawal automation.
 - User-friendly API for managing withdrawal requests.
 - Seamless integration with a PostgreSQL database.
-- Hibernate ORM for database schema generation.
 - Dockerized PostgreSQL for easy development setup.

 ## Getting Started